jacksho-vfx/onepiece/README.md

 # Install the CLI and its core dependencies
 pip install -e .
+# Or install the published wheel and runtime dependencies
+# pip install onepiece && pip install -r requirements.txt

 # Explore the available commands
 onepiece --help
 perona --help
+tester --help
 ```

+`requirements.txt` mirrors the base dependency list from `pyproject.toml` so workstations that prefer `pip install -r requirements.txt` stay aligned with the packaged distribution.
+Install optional extras—such as the chopper demo image helpers or animation dependencies—via `pip install .[chopper-images]`, `pip install .[chopper-anim]`, or the other extras defined in `pyproject.toml`. 【F:pyproject.toml†L12-L46】【F:requirements.txt†L1-L17】

 Once installed, the CLI exposes a number of subcommands: